JuliaGeometry/Meshing.jl/README.md

 This package inherits the [mesh types](http://juliageometry.github.io/GeometryTypes.jl/latest/types.html#Meshes-1) from [GeometryTypes.jl](https://github.com/JuliaGeometry/GeometryTypes.jl).

-The algorithms operate on a `Function` or a `SignedDistanceField` and output a concrete `AbstractMesh`.
+The algorithms operate on a `SignedDistanceField` and output a concrete `AbstractMesh`.
 For example:

 ```
 using Meshing